 The German Shepherd makes a fantastic pet and is versatile enough to use as a working dog, and is capable of excelling at several tasks, including guide dogs, rescue, drug and bomb-sniffing, and much more.
 It’s a great watchdog but can tell the difference between strangers and friends and isn’t overly barky.
 It’s also great to have around, and they can help it stay more active.

 We hope you have enjoyed reading over our look into this popular dog breed, and it has helped answer your questions.
-If we have helped convince you to get one of these dogs for your home, please share this guide to the German Shepherd on Facebook and Twitter.
+If we have helped convince you to get one of these dogs for your home, please share this guide to the German Shepherd with your friends on social media.

 Looking for other German breeds?
 We have all the German Dog Breeds you could ask for!